-On July 31, 2023, the parties executed a Memorandum of Understanding memorializing an agreement-in-principle to settle all claims in the Securities Class Action for an aggregate sum of \$2.5 million.
-On September 18, 2023, the plaintiffs and Defendants executed a Stipulation and Agreement of Settlement, and the plaintiffs filed a motion seeking preliminary approval of the settlement.
-On October 18, 2023, the Court granted that motion, issuing a preliminary approval order and scheduling a final settlement approval hearing for February 6, 2024.
-Following notice to the class and an opt-out and objection process, the Court granted final approval of the settlement at the hearing on February 6, 2024.
-On February 16, 2024, the Court entered a final settlement-approval order and judgment and terminated the case, and the settlement funds were subsequently disbursed to the class from an existing escrow account.
-The Defendants continue to maintain that the claims are without merit and admitted no liability in connection with the settlement.
-This litigation is now concluded, and the Company will no longer report on it in future filings.
+While the motion for class certification was still pending before the court, the parties reached an agreement-in-principle to settle all claims in the Securities Class Action for an aggregate sum of \$2.5 million.
+Following notice to the class and an opt-out and objection process, the Court granted final approval of the settlement on February 6, 2024, and terminated the case.
+The Defendants continue to maintain that the claims were without merit and admitted no liability in connection with the settlement.

-On October 20, 2022, a shareholder derivative lawsuit (the "Assad Lawsuit") was filed in the United States District Court for the Northern District of Texas by putative stockholder George Assad, allegedly on behalf of the Company, that piggy-backs on the Securities Class Action and which is currently pending before the same court.
-The derivative complaint names certain current and former officers and directors as defendants, and generally alleges that they breached their fiduciary duties by causing or failing to prevent the securities violations alleged in the securities class action.
+While the Securities Class Action is now concluded, certain related shareholder derivative actions remain pending.
+On October 20, 2022, a shareholder derivative lawsuit (the "Assad Lawsuit") was filed in the United States District Court for the Northern District of Texas by putative stockholder George Assad, allegedly on behalf of the Company, that piggy-backs on the Securities Class Action and is currently pending before the same court.
+The derivative complaint names certain current and former officers and directors as defendants, and generally alleges that they breached their fiduciary duties by causing or failing to prevent the securities violations alleged in the Securities Class Action.
 The derivative complaint also alleges claims for unjust enrichment as against all defendants, and claims for contribution and indemnification under Sections 10(b) and 21D of the Exchange Act.
 On January 27, 2023, the court granted the parties' joint stipulated request to stay the Assad Lawsuit pending resolution of the Securities Class Action.

 On January 20, 2023, a second shareholder derivative lawsuit (the "Karp Lawsuit," together with the Assad Lawsuit, the "Shareholder Derivative Actions") was filed, this time in the United States District Court for the District of Delaware, by putative stockholder Molly Karp, allegedly on behalf of the Company, again piggy-backing on the Securities Class Action.
-This complaint, similar to the Assad Lawsuit, is brought against certain current and former officers and directors of the Company, asserting breach of fiduciary duty, aiding and abetting, and contribution claims based on the defendants allegedly having caused or failed to prevent the securities violations alleged in the securities class action.
+This complaint, similar to the Assad Lawsuit, is brought against certain current and former officers and directors of the Company, asserting breach of fiduciary duty, aiding and abetting, and contribution claims based on the defendants allegedly having caused or failed to prevent the securities violations alleged in the Securities Class Action.
 In addition, the complaint asserts a claim under Section 14(a) of the Exchange Act, alleging that Berry's 2022 proxy statement was false and misleading in that it suggested the Company's internal controls were sufficient and the Board of Directors was adequately overseeing material risks facing the Company when, according to the derivative plaintiff, that was not the case.
-On February 13, 2023, the court granted the parties' joint stipulated request to stay the Karp Lawsuit pending resolution of a motion for summary judgment by the defendants in the Securities Class Action.
-The settlement of the Securities Class Action does not relate to the Shareholder Derivative Actions.
+On February 13, 2023, the court granted the parties' joint stipulated request to stay the Karp Lawsuit pending further developments in the Securities Class Action.

+The settlement of the Securities Class Action did not resolve the Shareholder Derivative Actions, which remain pending.
 The defendants continue to believe the claims in the Shareholder Derivative Actions are without merit and intend to defend vigorously against them, but there can be no assurances as to the outcome.
 At this time, we are unable to estimate the probability or the amount of liability, if any, related to these matters.